eazedesign/filesheeter/README.md

 Some properties of a field are only edited in the properties pane of the field.

-### Specifying a Record Identifier using Record Selector
+### Specifying Record Identifier using Record Selector

 These records are identified by whatever criteria you select.